foliagecanine/tritium-os/README.md

 or for other distributions
 `sudo [Package Manager Install Command] qemu`

+You will also need grub-mkrescue, which is a part of the grub2 package.
+You can get it by running this command:
+`sudo apt-get install grub2`
+or for other distributions
+`sudo [Package Manager Install Command] grub2`

+You can alternatively build it from source, which you can find at ftp://ftp.gnu.org/gnu/grub/grub-2.02.tar.xz (This statement is REQUIRED by the GPL, under which grub is licensed)

 ### Building/testing the iso
 Then type `./iso.sh` to create the iso file
 OR